chris01-byte/HomeMy/CURRENT_STATE.md

 ## Phase

-Architecture foundation.
+Architecture and hardware-transfer foundation.
 The on-board Linux appliance lifecycle and customer-visible fault behavior are defined.
-No runtime package, systemd unit, display hardware, power hardware, or transferred robot code is implemented yet.
+ESS23-RS drivebase, STL-27L LiDAR, and local OAK camera foundation are recorded as proposed source candidates.
+No HomeMy runtime package, systemd unit, real-hardware configuration, or source code has been copied.

 ## Goal